 1

-Your care team may recommend using birth control pills first.
+Your doctor may recommend using birth control pills first.
 These pills can help synchronize follicle growth during ovarian stimulation in the next step.
 It also grants you flexibility in scheduling a date to retrieve your eggs.

 With birth control pills, you can select a specific week to retrieve your eggs and work backwards to choose a start date for ovarian stimulation.
 All in all, this leads to a smoother and more manageable egg freezing cycle.